Imperative Care

 Series A in 2005

-Cerexa is a biopharmaceutical company dedicated to developing innovative anti-infective therapies aimed at treating serious and life-threatening infections.
-The company's primary focus is on addressing antibiotic-resistant infections, and it offers a portfolio that includes Ceftaroline, an injectable cephalosporin effective against bacterial infections caused by both gram-positive and gram-negative pathogens.
+Cerexa is a biopharmaceutical company dedicated to developing innovative anti-infective therapies aimed at addressing serious and life-threatening infections, particularly those caused by antibiotic-resistant bacteria.
+The company’s primary product is Ceftaroline Acetate, an injectable cephalosporin designed to treat bacterial infections stemming from both gram-positive and gram-negative pathogens.
+Through its focus on novel therapeutic solutions, Cerexa addresses a critical need in the healthcare landscape for effective treatments against challenging infections.

 Verus Pharmaceuticals